Monday night is club night

 Annual scratch club championship

 This competition is open to all members and is typically played in autumn.
-Recent winners were Ian Lee (2012), John Sharratt (2013), Andy Gill (2014, 2015, 2016) and Tony Elliot (2017).
-We will be running this tournament again in the spring of 2018 – watch the website for details.
+Recent winners were John Sharratt (2013), Andy Gill (2014, 2015, 2016) and Tony Elliot (2017, 2018).
+We are running this tournament again in the spring of 2019 – watch the website for details.
 Concurrent with the annual scratch championship (which is open to all players) we also run a ladies competition.
-Recent winners are Sandra McCutcheon (2014), Rachel MacAleese (2015 and 2016) and Kerri Andrews (2017).
-We will also run this event in spring 2018 so keep watching…
+Recent winners are Rachel MacAleese (2015 and 2016), Kerri Andrews (2017) and Sarah Chrystie (2018).
+We will also run this event in summer 2019 so keep watching…

 Autumn Handicapped Knockout Competition